FOSSEE/st-scripts/sets/script.rst

  * How to make sets from lists
  * How to input sets
- * How to perform union, intersection and symmectric difference operations
+ * How to perform union, intersection and symmetric difference operations
  * How to check if a set is a subset of other
  * The various similarities with lists like length and containership